 Once you’ve created your online portfolio, you also need to let people know that it exists.
 Add it to your resume header, your email signature, your various social media pages, and where ever else you see fit for your job search.
 Whenever you make an update or add new content, you should also let your networks know.
 This is a great method to show recruiters and hiring managers that you’re consistently creating new ideas and looking to expand your knowledge.

 Having an online portfolio is an excellent way to have your work on display for anyone that would want more information or insight into your skills.
 Especially with most job applications being paperless and social media being so prevalent, having all of your work in one place online is easy to link to others and share quickly.
-Take that extra step to create a portfolio which will set you apart from other candidates in your field!
+Take that extra step to create a portfolio that will set you apart from other candidates in your field!
+And if you need some more help in making your online portfolio, do check out these online portfolio tips that will help you to build your stunning online portfolio website right away.

 Looking for more ways to improve your job search?
 Subscribe to the JOHNLEONARD blog today and receive helpful advice directly from our team!